 What restrictions are there on the working hours and duties of au pairs?

 They can work a maximum of 45 hours a week, but you cannot use more than 10 hours in any given day.
 Families with school-aged children gravitate towards the au pair program because the time between school drop off and pick up does not count towards their weekly hours.
-It is also required that your au pair have off 1.5 consecutive days a week and, once a month, those days must fall on Saturday and Sunday (and both be full days).
+Your au pair must have off 1.5 consecutive days a week and, once a month, those days must fall on Saturday and Sunday (and both be full days).

 Au pairs can perform household chores related to the children.
-Examples include: preparing formula, cleaning bottles, preparing/cleaning up meals for the children, doing the children’s laundry, straightening up the playroom, etc. They cannot go into host parents bedrooms/bathrooms to clean; their job is focused on child care, with a little cleaning thrown in.
+Examples include: preparing formula, cleaning bottles, preparing/cleaning up meals for the children, doing the children’s laundry, straightening up the playroom, etc. They cannot go into host parents bedrooms/bathrooms to clean.
+Your au pair’s job is focused on child care, with a little cleaning thrown in.

 If you have a child under 3 months of age, another adult must be home when the au pair is providing care.

-It is also required that au pairs take two classes in their free time, usually at a local college.
+Au pairs are required to take two classes in their free time, usually at a local college.

 What do host families need to provide?
 Do host parents have any responsibilities other than providing the au pair with food and shelter?